davorg/dmp/chapters/chapter01.md

 Language* (HTML) and the *Extensible Mark-up Language* (XML).
 In these systems, each data item is surrounded by tags which denote its position in the hierarchy of the data.
-A data item is contained by its parent and contains its own children.[6]
+A data item is contained by its parent and contains its own children.
 At this point, the record-at-a-time processing methods that we will have been using on simpler data types no longer work and we will be forced to find more powerful tools.

+This family metaphor can, of course, be taken further.
+Two nodes which have the same parent are known as *sibling* nodes, although I’ve never yet heard two nodes with the same grandparents described as *cousins*.
 We will look at hierarchical data (specifically HTML and XML) in chapters 9 and 10.

-[6: This family metaphor can, of course, be taken further.
-Two nodes which have the same parent are known as *sibling* nodes, although I’ve never yet heard two nodes with the same grandparents described as *cousins*.]

 ### Binary data